Skip to content

 • Created 2018

-This chapter discusses various environments for deploying Flink jobs on a developer's workstation.
-Options include using Docker Compose, Minikube, or a hybrid approach that combines a Confluent Cloud Kafka cluster with a local Flink instance.
+This chapter reviews the different environments for deploying Flink jobs on a developer's workstation.
+Options include using downloading product tar file, Docker Compose, Minikube ot Colima -k3s, or a hybrid approach that combines a Confluent Cloud Kafka cluster with a local Flink instance.
+For Confluent Cloud for Flink see this note.

 Pre-requisites